rayify/AnaDrink/README.md

 # Technologies:
 Twitter API, Kafka, Spark, Cassandra, Flask

-# Languages in the project:
-Python, Javascript, HTML

 # Description
 This is a project developed by Hanlei Wang during September 2017 at Insight Data Science, Palo Alto, CA.